XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/projects/uranus-chatbot.md

 ---
 title: Uranus Chat Bot
-description: A swiss army knife for Xiaomi users
+description: A swiss army knife for XM users
 layout: single
 permalink: /projects/uranus-chatbot/
 ---

-Uranus is an all-in-one bot that provides useful services for Xiaomi users, currently available on Telegram only.
+Uranus is an all-in-one bot that provides useful services for XM users, currently available on Telegram only.

 This project is a modular telegram bot, made using Python 3 and python-telegram-bot library.